 Benefits of a Reverse Mortgage

-1. Supplementing Retirement Income – Reverse mortgages provide a way to supplement retirement income, helping seniors cover living expenses, medical bills, and other costs.
+1. Supplementing Retirement Income—Reverse mortgages can supplement retirement income, helping seniors cover living expenses, medical bills, and other costs.

 2. No Monthly Mortgage Payments – Borrowers are not required to make monthly mortgage payments.
 The loan balance, including interest and fees, does not have to be repaid until the borrower sells the home, moves out, or passes away.

-3. Flexibility – HECMs offer various disbursement options, including lump sum, monthly payments, a line of credit, or a combination of these.
+3. Flexibility—HECMs offer various disbursement options, including lump sums, monthly payments, a line of credit, or a combination of these.

 4. Non-Recourse Loan – Reverse mortgages are non-recourse loans, meaning borrowers will never owe more than the home’s value at the time of sale.